AdityaSeth777/PCC-CS391/2.2 - Postfix Evaluation/Readme.md

+Question -> Write a program in C to evaluate a postfix expression

 This C program is used to evaluate a postfix expression entered by the user.

 A postfix expression is an expression in which the operator follows the operands.
 For example, "2 3 +" is a postfix expression equivalent to the infix expression "2 + 3".